 Advance Reading Copy Disclosure:

-Thanks to Blogging for Books and the publisher for providing me with a free copy in exchange for an honest review.
-I have not heard about Rebecca Katz or her blog before but what drew my attention to this book the most was the cover and title.
+Thanks to BethanyHouse and the publisher for providing me with a free copy in exchange for an honest review.
+I have not read anything else by Terri Roberts before but what drew my attention to this book the most was the title.
 This does not affect my opinion of the content or the book in my review.